sauldeleon/monorepo-starter/README.md

 Releases an automatic version bump based on commit messages and generates the Changelog.md.<br>

-### `yarn release:patch`

-Releases a patch version bump based on commit messages and generates the Changelog.md. <br>

-### `yarn release:minor`

-Releases a minor version bump based on commit messages and generates the Changelog.md. <br>

-### `yarn release:major`

-Releases a major version bump based on commit messages and generates the Changelog.md.<br>

-### `yarn release:tags`

-Releases an automatic version bump based on commit messages and generates the Changelog.md.
-It generate Git tags and pushes them.<br>

 ### `yarn ncu`

 Checks the dependencies in all `package.json` files to see if there are updates.<br>

 ## Generate changelog

-To generate the changelog from the latest git tag, follow the next steps:
+To generate the changelog from the latest git tag for a given package, follow the next steps:

-1. Open a branch `chore/release` from latest `master`
+1. Open a branch `chore/release-packageName` from latest `master`
-2. Execute one of the `release` commands (_release_, _release:patch_, _release:minor_, _release:major_)
+2. Execute one of the `release` commands (_release_, _release:packageName_)
-   1. This command will update the [CHANGELOG.md](./CHANGELOG.md) adding the commits from the latest git tag
+   1. This command will update the `CHANGELOG.md` of the given package, or all `CHANGELOG.md` files if not package has been selected adding the commits from the latest git tag for each package
-   2. Then an automatic commit will be created and will tag the commit with the new tag according to the version number of the main `package.json`
+   2. Then an automatic commit will be created and will tag the commit with the new tag according to the version number of the package json file of the package.
+The package.json of the root directory will always be 1.0.0
-3. Push the changes with the tags with `git push --follow-tags origin chore/release`
+3. Push the changes with the tags with `git push --follow-tags origin chore/release-packageName`
-4. Open a PR and **merge** the `chore/release` branch (DO NOT SQUASH IT) into `master` branch
+4. Open a PR and **merge** the `chore/release-packageName` branch (**DO NOT SQUASH IT**) into `master` branch

-You can run `yarn release:tags` that will run steps `2` to `3` but it will decide automatically which version to apply, (_patch_, _minor_, _major_)

 ## Installing a Dependency